SungHoHong2/Leetcode-Experiment/medium/Merge_Intervals/README.md

         # set ending point
         # get the middle point
         # set the pointers for the child nodes
         pass
 class Solution:
     def merge(self, intervals: List[List[int]]) -> List[List[int]]:
-        # set root node
-        # if there is no intervals
+        # return empty list if there is no intervals
+        # set root node with the first interval
         # iterate the intervals
-            # if there is no root
-                # create a root node for the TreeNode
-            # if there is a root
             # append the node to the TreeNode
         # return the result of the TreeNode
         pass
     def add(self, node, new):
         # if the new end is smaller than current middle
             # if there is left child